-I drove over myself and met with the couple and explained that our marketing strategy is much different than any other brokerage firm in town.
-So much so that we believe that maximum exposure is the best way to obtain quality offers from qualified buyers in a short period of time.
+I drove over myself met with the couple and explained that our marketing strategy is much different than any other brokerage firm in town.
+So much so that we believe that maximum exposure is the best way to obtain quality offers from qualified buyers in a short period.
 I explained that many times selling to a local buyer, it’s usually not the best route to take simply because it will take the longest time to do.

 I further stressed the importance of having the most eyes on their home as fast as possible.
 And then when the Buyers come forth, to immediately get back to them to schedule a time for them to view their home.
 This was news to the Seller.